Submission of Prior Approval Requests

 Award recipients are highly encouraged to contact the assigned PO and GMS to discuss any plans for adding or changing a foreign component before submitting a prior approval request.

-All requests must be submitted by the AOR from the grantee institution via email to NCATSPriorApprovalRequest@mail.nih.gov with a copy to the PO and GMS assigned to the grant.
-Requests should be submitted at least 30 days prior to the proposed change and must include all of the following information:
+All requests must be submitted via the eRA Commons Prior Approval Module or via email with a copy to the PO and GMS assigned to the grant.
+Requests should be submitted by an AOR at least 30 days prior to the proposed change.
+All prior approval requests must include the following information:

-• For training requests: the name of the scholar/trainee and a detailed justification for the foreign training, including the reasons the facilities, the mentor, the timeline and/or other aspects of the proposed experience are more appropriate in a foreign setting.
+- For training requests: the name of the scholar/trainee and a detailed justification for the foreign training, including the reasons the facilities, the mentor, the timeline and/or other aspects of the proposed experience are more appropriate in a foreign setting.
 The justification is evaluated in terms of the scientific advantages of the foreign training as compared to the training available domestically.
 Foreign training will be considered for funding only when the scientific advantages are clear.
-(See: 11.2.2.5 Sponsorship, Foreign Sponsorship in the NIH Grants Policy Statement
+(Refer to the NIH Grants Policy Statement Sections 11 and 12 for details)

 Review Process and Approval Notification

-Award recipients must not begin any foreign component activity until official NCATS prior approval is received via a revised Notice of Award or formal approval documentation provided by the NCATS Division of Extramural Activities.
+Award recipients must not begin any foreign component activity until official NCATS prior approval is received via a revised Notice of Award or formal approval documentation provided by the NCATS Grants Management Branch.
 Engaging in foreign component activity prior to receiving NCATS prior approval will result in non-compliance enforcement action.

 Upon receipt of the prior approval request, NCATS Program and Grants Management Staff will review the request to determine eligibility, allowability and appropriateness of the activity to the approved scope of work.
-If there is a determination to move forward with the request, NCATS staff will proceed with necessary secondary reviews through the NIH Fogarty International Center and/or U.S. Department of State.
-(NOTE: Due to the requirements for additional review and oversight for foreign components, award recipients should anticipate significant delays.)
+(NOTE: Due to the requirements for review and oversight of foreign components, award recipients should anticipate potential delays.)